-Everyone wants you to “do more with less.”
+Everyone wants your team to “do more with less.”
+But how?

-One great way to stretch your marketing budget is to repurpose your white paper in new formats.
+One way to stretch your marketing budget is to repurpose your white papers in new formats.

 By repurposing an existing white paper, you can: